Richard Aldington: World War I and aftermath

 In November 1917, Aldington joined up in the 11th Leicestershires and was later commissioned as a second lieutenant in the Royal Sussex Regiment.
 He finished the war as a signals officer and temporary captain, being demobilised in February 1919.
 He likely never fully recovered from the trauma of World War I, writing of his field experiences in the collections Images of War and Images of Desire (1919), which were suffused with a new melancholy.
 By the end of World War I, he was feeling disconsolate about his own talent as a poet.
 Exile and Other Poems (1923) also dealt with the process of trauma.
 A collection of war stories Roads to Glory, appeared in 1930.
 After this point he became known as a critic and biographer.

 Towards the end of the war, H.D. lived with composer Cecil Gray, a friend of D. H. Lawrence's.
 They had a daughter together in March 1919, the pregnancy much complicated by H.D.'s catching pneumonia towards the end.
 Neither Gray nor Aldington wanted to accept paternity.
 By the time of Aldington's return H.D. was involved with the female writer Bryher.
 H.D. and Aldington formally separated and had relationships with other people, but they did not divorce until 1938.
 They remained friends for the rest of their lives.
 He destroyed all the couple's pre-1918 correspondence.

 Aldington helped T. S. Eliot by persuading Harriet Shaw Weaver to appoint Eliot as Aldington's successor at The Egoist magazine.
 In 1919, he introduced Eliot to the editor Bruce Richmond of The Times Literary Supplement.
 Aldington was on the editorial board of Chaman Lall's London literary quarterly Coterie (published 1919–1921), accompanied by Conrad Aiken, Eliot, Lewis and Aldous Huxley.
 Eliot had a job in the international department of Lloyds Bank and well-meaning friends wanted him full-time writing poetry.
 Ezra Pound, plotting a scheme to "get Eliot out of the bank", was supported by Lady Ottoline Morrell, Leonard Woolf and Harry Norton Aldington began publishing in journals such as the Imagist The Chapbook.
-In reply to Eliot's The Waste Land, Aldington wrote A Fool i' the Forest (1924).
+In reply to Eliot's The Waste Land, Aldington wrote A Fool i' the Forest: A Phantasmagoria (1924).